zaaarf/lillero-processor/README.md

 }
 ```

-The annotation `@Patch` specifies which class should be patched. `@Target` must be used on a stub with the same descriptor (return type and parameter types) and name as the target method.
-Its parameter `of` specifies who is referring to it.
-It follows that multiple patches may be made to different methods within a same class, as long as the injector name is always specified correctly.
-The `@Target` annotation is repeatable, and may therefore be used to have multiple injections on the same method.
+The annotation `@Patch` specifies which class should be patched. `@Target` must be used on a stub with the same
+descriptor (return type and parameter types) and name as the target method.
+Its parameter `of` specifies who is
+referring to it.
+It follows that multiple patches may be made to different methods within a same class, as long as the
+injector name is always specified correctly.
+The `@Target` annotation is repeatable, and may therefore be used to have
+multiple injections on the same method.

-If for any reason you don't want to check the full signature, but rather attempt a lookup by name only, simply add `strict = false` to your `@Target`.
-This is not recommended, as you may not always have the guarantee that you are the only one tampering with runtime code.
+If for any reason you don't want to check the full signature, but rather attempt a lookup by name only, simply add
+`strict = false` to your `@Target`.
+This is not recommended, as you may not always have the guarantee that you are the
+only one tampering with runtime code.

 You may find yourself not wanting to use the actual name of the target method in the stub.
-Maybe you have a name conflict, or maybe you are just trying to patch a constructor (`<init>`) or a static constructor (`<clinit>`), whose names you cannot type.
-Simply add `methodName = "name"` to your `@Target` annotation, and the specified name will overrule the stub's name.
+Maybe you have a name
+conflict, or maybe you are just trying to patch a constructor (`<init>`) or a static constructor (`<clinit>`), whose
+names you cannot type.
+Simply add `methodName = "name"` to your `@Target` annotation, and the specified name will
+overrule the stub's name.

-It's interesting to note that the `ClassNode` in your injector method can be omitted if you don't use it (that is, most of them).
+Note that you can omit the `ClassNode` parameter in your injector method if you don't use it (which is most cases).

 ### Finders
-While patching, you may find yourself needing to refer to other methods and fields, both within your code and within the target.
+While patching, you may find yourself needing to refer to other methods and fields, both within your code and within the
+target.
 This can be simplified considerably through the `@Find` annotation.
-The behaviour of `@Find` differs considerably depending on what kind of element it is looking for.
+The behaviour of `@Find` differs
+considerably depending on what kind of element it is looking for.
 Let's see the three cases.

 ```java
 @Find(SomeClass.class)